 Unaware of the imminent collision, the American flight continued to climb until its cockpit alarm went off, records show.

 Two FAA reports said the planes came within 2,000 yards.
 The NTSB review said radar showed the distance was closer to a mile.
-Though in most instances controllers are required to keep a minimum of three miles and 1,000 feet of altitude between commercial planes, FAA regulations call for a greater distance between planes flying in proximity to military formations.
+Although in most instances controllers are required to keep a minimum of three miles and 1,000 feet of altitude between commercial planes, FAA regulations call for a greater distance between planes flying in proximity to military formations.